Sambucus nigra 'Aurea' - 30-40 CM C2

 Flower

-The creamy white flowers appear in umbrella clusters in June.
-These are lightly scented.
+The creamy white flowers of the Black elder 'Aurea' appear in umbrella racemes in June.
+These are slightly fragrant.

 The red drupes have an aromatic flavour.
 The light red flesh of these round drupes is juicy.
 Ripening time from August.